jhudson357/udemy-js-algos-data-structures/data-structures/trees/notes.md

       - If there is, move to that node and repeat these steps
       - If there is not, add that node as the left property
 - Return the entire tree

+*Finding a Node in a BST*
+- Starting at the root
+  - Check if there is a root, if not - we're done searching!
+  - If there is a root, check if the value of the new node is the value we are looking for.
+If we found it, we're done!
+  - If not, check to see if the value is greater than or less than the value of the root
+  - If it is greater
+    - Check to see if there is a node to the right
+      - If there is, move to that node and repeat these steps
+      - If there is not, we're done searching!
+  - If it is less
+    - Check to see if there is a node to the left
+      - If there is, move to that node and repeat these steps
+      - If there is not, we're done searching!

+**Big O of BST**
+** Best and avg case
+- Insertion - O(log n)
+- Searching - O(log n)
+  - **NOT guaranteed!